Escalon uses only natural, steam peeling to produce all of its tomato products – a process similar to home canning.

 Because the Escalon factory uses the clean and natural process of steam peeling, we are able to reduce our waste, re-use all the byproducts created, and avoid the environmental and culinary concerns caused by lye peeling.

-- All water is reused throughout the factory several times and is then thoroughly cleaned and filtered before it leaves the factory.
-All water that is cycled through the Escalon plant is clean enough to be circulated back into the rivers and streams in the area.
+- All water is reused throughout the factory several times and is then thoroughly cleaned and filtered before discharge.
+Once water has cycled through the Escalon plant and through the onsite filtration process, it is discharged to the city treatment system and ultimately circulated back into the rivers and streams in the area.

 - The process of canning tomatoes often produces a byproduct called pumice.
 The pumice produced by the Escalon factory can be re-used as animal feed, so none is wasted as a result of our process.